International Diploma in Mental Health, Human Rights & Law

 Tuition fee includes access to live sessions, course material & project supervision.

-Please note: We strongly encourage participants from low- and middle-income countries to apply for this course.
+Please note: We strongly encourage participants from low- and middle-income countries to apply for the Diploma Programme.
 Please let us know in your Statement of Purpose if you’d want us to consider a fee reduction for your application.

 Residential Sessions